SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

 "The following three examples:
 "- do not specify the optional importing parameter for the 'date' method.
 In "  this case, the user time zone is used implicitly.
-"- specify an specific format in the 'as' method.
+"- specify a specific format in the 'as' method.

 "e.g. 20250101
 DATA(date_abap) = xco_cp=>sy->date( )->as( xco_cp_time=>format->abap )->value.